JetBrains/Qodana/topics/about-qodana.md

 ## Share reports with other team members

-[Qodana Cloud](https://qodana.cloud) helps you accumulate %instance% reports and track the progress in your project(s) from a single point.
+[%cloud%](https://qodana.cloud) helps you accumulate %instance% reports and track the progress in your project(s) from a single point.
 Such reports are available for all members of your team(s).

 ## Take advantage of our pricing model

-%instance% license costs under the Ultimate and Ultimate Plus licenses depend on the number of active contributors, and this lets you inspect an unlimited number of code lines.
+%instance% license costs under the Ultimate and Ultimate Plus licenses depend on the number of active contributors, and this lets you analyze an unlimited number of code lines.

 You can also run %instance% under the free Community license; however, in this case %instance% functionality will be restricted.
 To compare %instance% licenses, you can visit the [](pricing.md) page.